 Upper School students in Matt Zigler's Making for Social Good course designed two functional devices that allow a new parent in a wheelchair to push their child in a stroller.
-One of the solutions used a product called Maker Pipe which quickly builds strong structures out of metal made by Evan Beach '24, Benjamin Gordon '22, Jewel Walker '24, and Aidan McDuffie '22.
+One of the solutions used a product called Maker Pipe which quickly builds strong structures out of metal made by Evan B. '24, Benjamin G. '22, Jewel W. '24, and Aidan M. '22.

 After sharing the project on social media Dave Schlitter, founder of Maker Pipe, reached out and interviewed Mr. Zigler, BITlab coordinator; and students Benjamin and Evan to talk about the inspirational project — including how they went about planning, designing, and building it.

 It is a really great story and they did an amazing job with it.
 Dave Schlitter, Founder of Maker Pipe

 We are so proud of our students for their hard work and dedication to meet this design challenge!
 Watch their design in action!

 More details about this project is scheduled to be published in the upcoming Spring/Summer 2021 issue of Bullis Magazine.

 About Making for Social Good Course: Upper School